coleifer/peewee/docs/new/query_builder.rst

     # Do not declare columns, they will be accessed using magic ".c" attribute
     Reminder = Table('reminder')

-Typically we will want to :py:meth:`~Table.bind` our tables to a database.
+Typically we will want to :meth:`~Table.bind` our tables to a database.
 This saves us having to pass the database explicitly every time we wish to execute a query on the table: